Ashwin-001/Object_Detection_Caltect-101/README.md

 Images are of variable sizes, with most images being medium resolution.
 Caltech-101 is widely used for training and testing in the field of machine learning, particularly for object recognition tasks.

-# Procedure to execute
+# INstruction to execute

-Run each cell in the ipynb file, upload the kaggle.json file to download the dataset and execute the rest of the cells sequentially.
+Run each code cell one by one
+Upload the Kaggle Json file provided while executing the below code from google.colab import files files.upload()
+Now the dataset will be loaded in your colab environment Execute the rest of the code in ipynb file.

 # Overall Explanation:
 Step 1: Load and Split the Dataset